Doubtful Sound / Patea: Geography

 Crooked Arm reaches to within 1 km of Te Rā / Dagg Sound, almost cutting off a landmass of about 195 km2.

+Doubtful Sound fiord on a relatively clear day.

 The Sound is the site of several large waterfalls, notably Helena Falls at Deep Cove and the Browne Falls, which have a fall of over 600 m.
 The steep hills surrounding the main fiord and its arms are known for their hundreds of waterfalls during the rainy season.

 Doubtful Sound contains about a dozen smaller islands, with the more notable ones being Elizabeth Island, Fergusson Island, Bauza Island, and the Shelter Islands.
 Parts of the sound on the west side of Elizabeth Island are protected by the Taipari Roa (Elizabeth Island) Marine Reserve.